DPD and the perils of doing chatbots badly

 A chatbot should not be allowed to insult the company!

 I’m guessing if a human agent called the company they represented “the worst”, they would likely not have a job the next day.
-But this AI bot was not trained to prevent this from happening.
+But this AI bot was not trained to prevent this from happening, nor could it confirm accurate information or properly answer queries about the company.

 If an AI is trained on vast amounts of information from a wide range of sources, when you ask it a question it may pull from one particular source, or it might pull from a different, completely contradictory source.
 This is what results in “hallucinations” that generative AI has been known for.